tanvesh01/motion-hooks/README.md

     },
     {
       onFinish: () => {
-        // Whatever you want to do when animation finishes playing },
+        // Whatever you want to do when animation finishes },
     },
   );